Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-// Individual Role Minimum Player Requirements ttt_hypnotist_min_players                   0       // The minimum number of players required to spawn the hypnotist ttt_impersonator_min_players                0       // The minimum number of players required to spawn the impersonator ttt_glitch_min_players                      0       // The minimum number of players required to spawn the glitch ttt_phantom_min_players                     0       // The minimum number of players required to spawn the phantom ttt_revenger_min_players                    0       // The minimum number of players required to spawn the revenger
+// Individual Role Minimum Player Requirements ttt_hypnotist_min_players                   0       // The minimum number of players required to spawn the hypnotist ttt_impersonator_min_players                0       // The minimum number of players required to spawn the impersonator ttt_assassin_min_players                    0       // The minimum number of players required to spawn the assassin ttt_glitch_min_players                      0       // The minimum number of players required to spawn the glitch ttt_phantom_min_players                     0       // The minimum number of players required to spawn the phantom ttt_revenger_min_players                    0       // The minimum number of players required to spawn the revenger